SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 3. Choose the device that should be shown in the widget in the **Target assets or devices** section.
 4. Upload an SVG file with the graphic representation of the device.
 SVG files are vector graphics that have to be specifically prepared with placeholders for the status information.
 See [Preparing SVG files for the SCADA widget](#scadasvg) below.
 5. Assign placeholders to devices.
 Note that multiple devices can be taken as source.
 6. You now need to assign each placeholder to a property of the device.
 Hover over each placeholder and select **Assign device property** or **Assign fieldbus property**.
-In the upcoming dialog box, you can choose basic device properties or fieldbus properties (i.e. status coils and registers).
+In the upcoming dialog box, basic device properties or fieldbus properties (i.e. status coils and registers) can be chosen.
 Select the desired property and click **Select**.
 7. After assigning all placeholders, a preview of the widget with the current values of the properties is shown.
 Click **Save** to place the widget on the dashboard.

 ![Adding the SCADA Widget](/images/users-guide/cloud-fieldbus/fieldbus-scada-edit.png)